slee-0/QuantConnect/README.md

 # algorithmic_trading

-Notebooks for computation and algorithm testing via QuantConnect platform
+Notebooks for computation and algorithm testing using the QuantConnect platform